In Invictus, Morgan Freeman makes an attempt to sound like someone from South Africa but slips back into his natural accent halfway through each line.

 Sharlto Copley as King Stefan in Maleficent.
 While the film's setting is not explicitly stated (the novelization says Scotland, but the film itself makes it out to be a standard fairy tale medieval kingdom), everyone has some kind of British accent.
 Copley, a South African, does his best to sound Scottish, but viewers were not entirely convinced.
 Especially noticeable since his wife In-Universe, Leila, is played by British actress Hannah New, who naturally has such an accent, while his daughter, Aurora, is played by American actress Elle Fanning, who manages to sound convincing enough.

 In Whip It, Alia Shawkat's difficulty in maintaining her Arabic accent audible in some of her deleted scenes resulted in director Drew Barrymore instructing her to speak in her natural American accent for the remainder of filming.

-The Witch seems to switch between British and American at certain points in the film.
+As the Witch, Meryl Streep seems to switch between British and American at certain points in the film.

 Lucy Punch sounds virtually American when singing, but retains her natural British accent when speaking.
 Considering all the other actors portraying the characters in the Cinderella story are American, this was probably an attempt to avoid standing out.

 In Big Eyes, Christoph Waltz's own Austrian tones sometimes come through, particularly when he's shouting, such as in the scene when Margaret confronts Walter about "S. Cenic"'s name being on the paintings that he claimed he did.